Leaders’ Bios

 Olga Tacure, Executive Director

-Olga Tacure is the Executive Director of Women Encouraging Empowerment, Inc. (WEE), where she has made significant strides in advancing education equity and community engagement since joining the organization in 2017.
-Starting as a Parent Lead Organizer, Olga played a key role in developing a District-wide Family Engagement Policy, which was approved by the School Committee in 2021 and is now actively implemented in the community where she lives and works.
+Olga Tacure is the visionary Executive Director of Women Encouraging Empowerment, Inc. (WEE), where she has served since 2019.
+She has advanced education equity and community engagement since 2017.
+Starting as a Parent Lead Organizer, she co-led the development of the District-wide Family Engagement Policy for Revere Public schools, which was approved and implemented in 2021.

 Clauna Laurent, Deputy Director